zarf-dev/proposals/0032-support-ipv6/README.md

 * include the minimal amount of binaries to prevent shell access.
 * expose the registry only locally (similar to what the `NodePort` exposes).

+Security risks:
+- Network policies are not considered in the hostIP setup so if someone wanted to block certain namespaces from the Zarf registry they would no longer be able to.
+It will exist on every pod.
+FIXME: I need to verify this.
+- Increased attack vector, if someone were to gain access to the pod in the daemonset, they could break the registry or potentially forward malicious content.
+- Decreased monitoring: The daemonset pod will not be monitored by a sidecar / istio.
+FIXME: I need to verify this.
+Also does the isitio host mode change this?

+- HostIP and hostPort can be used in the daemonset on IPV4, which will limit the connections to only those on the actual node, however since IPV6 does not support rewriting packets to ::1 then the hostPort strategy will not work.
+IPv6 will have to use hostNetwork instead.
+HostNetwork comes with a greater security risk as anyone who can connect to the node will have connection to the registry, this differs from hostPort where the call must come from the node itself.

 ## Design Details

 <!--